navikt/kafka-sandbox/README.md

 4. Type a message into the terminal.
 As soon as the Spring application has consumed the message from Kafka, the web page will display it.

-### Show live view of measurements as the are consumed by Spring application
+### Show live view of measurements as they are consumed by Spring application

 1. In one terminal, start the Spring boot application as described earlier.